miguelperezenciso/DLpipeline/README.md

 Here we describe some Keras implementation details.
 Complete code is in [jupyter notebook](https://github.com/miguelperezenciso/DLpipeline/blob/master/PDL.ipynb), and example data are [DATA](https://github.com/miguelperezenciso/DLpipeline/tree/master/DATA) folder.
 To run the script, you need to have installed Keras and TensorFlow, preferably in a computer with GPU architecture.
 Installing TensorFlow, especially for the GPU architecture, may not be a smooth experience.
 If unsolved, an alternative is using a docker (i.e., a virtual machine) with all functionalities built-in, or a cloud-based machine already configured.
 One option is https://github.com/floydhub/dl-docker.

+### Important note
+Code provided was programmed for tensorflow 1.
+Generally, only minor changes are required to adapt it to tensorflow 2, which has keras built in.
+Some packages do not work though, such as talos for parameter optimization.
+You are invited to consider kerastuner in the meantime (https://keras.io/keras_tuner/).
+We plan to provide fully adapted code to tf2 in the near future.

 ### Practical recommendations
 Before you fully dive in deep learning, here are some generic thoughts that you should consider:
 - Before starting, inspect the data, both SNPs and phenotypic distributions.
 Look for unexpected, weird patterns that may cause biases or other artefacts.
 Standardize the variables and targets.